alazifi/scanner/README.md

 2. Build rpidar_ros package

-   From the root of your workspace (ros2_ws), you can now build rplidar_ros package using the command:
+   From the root of your workspace (ros2_ws), you can now build scannerros package using the command:

    ```bash
    cd ~/ros2_ws/